-Massage Your Scalp With The Conditioner And Apply At The Ends
+Massage Your Scalp With The Conditioner

 Doing this will assist in breaking down the oils and other residue caused by various hair styling products.
 After massaging, let the conditioner rest for about three to five minutes for better absorbance.

-You should leave the conditioner for an even longer time if your hair is somehow damaged or dry.
+You should leave the conditioner for an even longer time if your hair is somewhat damaged or dry.
 By doing this, the conditioner acts like a mask.
 You can now wash off, dry out, and style your hair as before.
 Resultantly, you’ll be able to do well with less amount of styling product as the hair is less arid and more receptive.